Skip to content

 PyRIT is not a push-button vulnerability scanner.
 It is an automation framework that implements attack strategies you direct.
 Understanding the core concepts (targets, converters, scorers, and orchestrators) is essential before running attacks, so we cover those before touching any offensive code.
 The goal is not to find a single vulnerability, but to build a repeatable red teaming capability that grows with your AI deployments.

 PyRIT requires Python 3.10 or later (up to 3.13).
-2 You need at least one LLM endpoint to attack, and one LLM endpoint to use as a scorer (these can be the same model, though using different models is better practice).
-The tutorial uses two targets:
+2 You need at least one LLM endpoint to act as the target, and one to act as the scorer (these can be the same model, though using different models is better practice).
+The tutorial uses:

-• Azure OpenAI (or OpenAI API) for cloud-hosted models
+• Azure OpenAI (or OpenAI API) for testing your own deployed applications that wrap cloud-hosted models

-If you only have access to one of these, the tutorial still works.
+If you only have Ollama, every example in this tutorial works without modification.
 PyRIT’s target abstraction means you can swap endpoints without changing your attack logic.

 Create a virtual environment and install PyRIT from PyPI: